luispauloml/pstow/README.md

 ## Example
 If you already use `stow` in Linux, that means you already have directories organized the right way.
-The next step is to just go the directory where the packege is located and use `Set-PStow` or the alias `pstow`.
+The next step is to just go the directory where the package is located and use `Set-PStow` or the alias `pstow`.
 However, unless otherwise told to do differently, `stow` creates links in the parent directory of the current working directory, while for PStow the destination where the links will be